FAMILY LAW MATTERS

 - Your health.

-We offer an initial consultation to discuss your options for settlement and how you can take steps to resolve your matter without the need to go to Court.
+We offer an initial consultation to discuss your options for settlement, and how you can take steps to resolve your matter without the need to go to Court.
 There are many different ways your case can be successfully resolved, and our aim is to help you navigate your way to the best outcome which allows you to begin your new journey.

-The most important thing is that you do not delay – the quicker you obtain advice, the better informed you will be, and the better decisions you will make about your future.
+Most importantly, do not delay – the quicker you obtain advice, the better informed you will be, and the better decisions you will make about your future.